hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

+Path to the keystore file (in PKCS #12 format) when enabling TLS for the JSON-RPC HTTP service.
-The keystore file (in PKCS #12 format) that contains private key and the certificate presented to the client during authentication.
+The keystore file contains the private key and certificate presented to the client during authentication.

+Specify the keystore password file using [`--rpc-http-tls-keystore-password-file`](#rpc-http-tls-keystore-password-file).

 ### `rpc-http-tls-keystore-password-file`